hyperledger/bevel/platforms/hyperledger-fabric/charts/ca/README.md

 - Kubernetes cluster up and running.
 - A HashiCorp Vault instance is set up and configured to use Kubernetes service account token-based authentication.
 - The Vault is unsealed and initialized.
-- Either HAproxy or Ambassador is required as ingress controller.
+- HAproxy is required as ingress controller.
 - Helm installed.